A celebration of old calculators showing the evolution from mechanical calculator to pocket electronic calculator

 Please note that this is a virtual calculator museum which only exists as photographs and text on this website, not as a physical display of

 None of the calculators displayed is for sale.

-The Vintage Calculator Web Museum is interested in acquiring early electronic calculators, and also calculator operating manuals, service manuals, teaching manuals, books, catalogs, and
+The Vintage Calculator Web Museum is interested in acquiring early calculator operating manuals, service manuals, catalogs, and brochures.

 If you have anything that you are willing to donate please contact me.

 Your comments, information, corrections, photographs of vintage calculators for the photo library, etc., will be gratefully received and used to enhance the site. - Please leave a message.